FPTQuant: Function-Preserving Transforms for LLM Quantization: Related work

 \section{Related work}

 \paragraph{Quantization} Neural network quantization has been demonstrated as an effective technique for reducing the model size and improving computational efficiency~\citep{krishnamoorthi2018quantizing,nagel_white_2021}.
 Quantization methods can generally be categorized into post-training quantization (PTQ) and quantization-aware training (QAT) families.
-PTQ algorithms take a pretrained high precision network and convert it directly into a fixed-point network without the need for the original training pipeline~\citep{banner2018post,cai2020zeroq,choukroun2019low,hubara2020improving,meller2019same,zhao2019improving, Nagel_2019_ICCV,nagel_up_2020,li2021brecq}.
+PTQ algorithms take a pretrained high precision network and convert it directly into a fixed-point network without the need for the original training pipeline ~\citep{banner2018post,cai2020zeroq,choukroun2019low,hubara2020improving,meller2019same,zhao2019improving,Nagel_2019_ICCV,nagel_up_2020,li2021brecq}.
 These methods are data-free or only require a small calibration dataset, and are generally fast and easy to use.
-Quantization-aware training (QAT) methods~\citep{gupta2015deep,jacob2018quantization,lsq,lsq+,nagel_oscillations_2022} simulate quantization during training, allowing the model to find more optimal solutions compared to PTQ.
+Quantization-aware training (QAT) methods ~\citep{gupta2015deep,jacob2018quantization,lsq,nagel_oscillations_2022} simulate quantization during training, allowing the model to find more optimal solutions compared to PTQ.
 However, they generally require longer training times, increased memory usage, need for labeled data and hyperparameter tuning.

 \paragraph{LLM quantization} The excessive training cost and memory usage of traditional QAT methods make them less suitable for quantizing modern LLMs.
-A few works focus on developing efficient variants of QAT for LLMs include~\citep{liu_llm-qat_2024,du2024bitdistiller,chen2024efficientqat,dettmers2024qlora,xu2023qa,bondarenko_low-rank_2024}.
-Notably, ParetoQ~\citep{liu_paretoq_2025} is the only work we are aware of that scale QAT to billions of tokens.
+Notably, ParetoQ~\citep{liu_paretoq_2025} is the only work we are aware of that scales QAT to billions of tokens.

 Post-training quantization of LLMs is a challenging task due to presence of strong numerical outliers in weights and activations~\citep{bondarenko_understanding_2021,kovaleva_bert_2021,dettmers_gpt3_int8_2022,bondarenko_quantizable_2023,sun_massive_2024}.
 Various strategies have been explored at tackling these difficulties.
 These include employing second-order information to mitigate the quantization error~\citep{frantar_gptq_2022}; emphasizing the importance of so-called ``salient'' weights that correspond to high-magnitude activations~\citep{dettmers2023spqr,lin2023awq,lee2024owq}; separating outliers and use mixed-precision~\citep{kim2023squeezellm,huang2024slim,egiazarian2024extreme}.
 Some of the other LLM PTQ methods include~\citep{jeon2023frustratingly,lee2023flexround,luo2023long,chee2024quip}.
 Note that many of these PTQ techniques focus primarily on weight quantization and memory size reduction.